-- generate rewards for shareholders who invest their capital, - provide services of value to customers, and - provide meaningful employment for employees, and to do so in a way that contributes positively to the community.
+- generate rewards for shareholders who invest their capital, - · provide services of value to customers, and - provide meaningful employment for employees, and to do so in a way that contributes positively to the community.

-The principal features of Sonic's corporate governance framework are set out in this statement, which is current as at 22 September 2014 and has been approved by the Board.
+The principal features of Sonic's corporate governance framework are set out in this statement, which is current as at 24 September 2015 and has been approved by the Board.

 Sonic's Board and management are committed to governance which recognises that all aspects of the Group's operations are conducted ethically, responsibly and with the highest standards of integrity.
 The Board has adopted practices and policies designed to achieve these aims.
-Sonic supports the ASX Corporate Governance Council Corporate Governance Principles and Recommendations in advancing good corporate governance, and has applied the second edition during the 2014 financial year and the third edition from 1 July 2014.
+Sonic supports the ASX Corporate Governance Council Corporate Governance Principles and Recommendations ("the Recommendations") in advancing good corporate governance, and has applied the third edition during the 2015 financial year.
 Sonic's Board continues to review and improve Sonic's compliance with the Recommendations, implementing change in a prudent manner.
 Sonic's website (www.sonichealthcare.com) includes a Corporate Governance section which sets out the information required by the Recommendations plus other relevant information, including copies of all Policies, Charters and Codes referred to in this report.